juliangav/www.julian.is/site/content/articles/2022-03-19-platform-design.md

 In the beginning of the pandemic we created an [emergency response system on Thomasnet.com](https://www.fullstory.com/blog/thomas-pivots-mid-crisis-with-fullstory-optimizely/) that connected manufacturers of PPE-related products with front-line organizations in need of these supplies.
 It was impactful enough to have [U.S. Congressmen Tom Reed and Tim Ryan recommend Thomasnet as critical resource to the Manufacturing Caucus](https://www.thomasnet.com/insights/u-s-manufacturing-caucus-shares-covid-19-industrial-sourcing-resources/) — second to FEMA.

 This wasn't a coincidence.
 Thomas is a multi-sided platform that matches industrial buyers with industrial suppliers.
-We were uniquely positioned to pivot and design a user experience that connected two groups of users critical to surviving the pandemic.
+We were uniquely positioned to pivot and design a user experience that connected two groups of users critical to aiding pandemic relief efforts and saving lives.

 This article is the culmination of my five years of experience as the head of product design of Thomasnet.com.
 I dedicated the majority of this time to learning, designing, and optimizing the unique experience that caters to multiple groups of users with the goal of finding each other.

-I start this article off with a [baseline understanding of multi-sided platforms](#an-introduction-to-multi-sided-platforms); I then take a deep dive on [designing the matchmaking experience](#designing-the-matchmaking-experience) with a focus on [retention and growth](#designing-for-repeat-usage--growth); and last, I end the with one of the most critical topics, [tracking success](#tracking-success-with-metrics-that-matter).
+This article starts off with a [baseline understanding of multi-sided platforms](#an-introduction-to-multi-sided-platforms); I then take a deep dive on [designing the matchmaking experience](#designing-the-matchmaking-experience) with a focus on [retention and growth](#designing-for-repeat-usage--growth); and last, I end the with one of the most critical topics, [tracking success](#tracking-success-with-metrics-that-matter).

 I hope you find this useful — I know future me will.